pengpeng-yu/FastPCC/README.md

 ## Known issues
 - For your first training on ShapeNetCorev2, the meshes in the dataset will be loaded and cached using Open3D.
 However, Open3D may complain about the loading of textures.
-This issue can be safely ignored for geometry compression, and won't appear next time.
+You can avoid this by running `scripts/shapenet_mtls.py`.
 Besides, you can manually remove the cache of ShapeNetCorev2 in `datasets/ShapeNet/ShapeNetCore.v2/cache`.
 - There are some experimental code snippets in this project.
 Only the models we mentioned above are recommended for use.